5 Steps to Potato Planting Success

 The humble potato is a staple on many dinner tables around New Zealand.
 Roasted, boiled, mashed or in a salad – no matter how you serve yours, they will always taste better dug out of your own garden.
-Follow our potato growing guide to plant Tui Certified Seed Potatoes in garden beds or containers, and you'll be harvesting a bumper crop of homegrown potatoes this season.
+Plant seed potatoes in garden beds or containers.

-2. Buy your seed potatoes at least a month before planting, to enable them to sprout.
-Remove them from the bag and place in trays in a dry, airy spot away from direct sunlight, until sprouts are approximately 20-40mm long.
+Buy your seed potatoes at least a month before planting, to enable them to sprout.
+Remove them from the bag and place in trays in a dry, airy spot away from direct sunlight, until sprouts are approximately 2-4cm long.

-4. Make long furrows in the soil approximately 300mm apart for smaller varieties and 400mm apart for main crop and larger varieties.
+Make long furrows 15cm deep in the soil approximately 30cm apart for smaller varieties and 40cm apart for main crop and larger varieties.

 Directions for planting in garden beds:

-8. Place seed potatoes approximately 250mm apart in the furrows.
+- Place seed potatoes approximately 25cm apart in the furrows.

-11. Continue mounding your potatoes with Tui Vegetable Mix as shoots grow, until they are approximately 300mm tall.
+- Continue mounding your potatoes with Tui Vegetable Mix as shoots grow, until the mounds are approximately 300mm high.
 This protects them from wind and frost, prevents light reaching tubers and turning them green, and encourages tuber development.

 Directions for planting in containers or grow bags: